Mini-mel/pombot/README.md

 2. Clone this repo
 3. Use the terminal command ```cd pombot``` to get into the right directory
 3. Create a file called config.json
-  a.
-Copy this into the file
+4. Copy this into the file
 ```
    {
     "token":"yourToken"
     "timerchannelID": ""
    }
 ```
-   b.
-Replace yourToken with your bot token.
+5. Replace yourToken with your bot token.
 To get a bot token, go to the [discord developer portal](https://discordapp.com/developers/applications), then, create a new application, click create bot user and copy the token.
 Do not share your token - it's a password.

-   c.
+5a.
 Optional: replace timerchannelID's empty string with the channel id.
 It will post the actual timer to that channel instead of the one it was summoned from.
 To get a channel id, go into discord options, then settings, then appearance to enable developer mode.
 Then, right click the channel and click copy ID at the bottom of the submenu.

-4. run the bot with the command "node index.js"
+6. Run the bot with the command "node index.js"

 Note: Anyone can start a timer by default.